imgix/react-imgix/README.md

   bg={bool} // whether to render the image as a background of the component, defaults to false component={string} // wrapper component to use, defaults to 'img' for inline, and 'div' when bg is true className={string}
-  faces={bool} // whether to crop to faces, defaults to true fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true
+  entropy={bool} // whether or not to crop using points of interest.
+See Imgix API for more details.
+Defaults to false faces={bool} // whether to crop to faces, defaults to true fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true